E2Blue/MetroWebUI/README.md

 This project is meant to provide a simple to use framework for building metro UI style web applications.

+The Sample branch contains a index.html file to show how to use the framework.

 Usage
 ==========